On-premises pressure is the line Google drew.

 - Staff standing by while a customer scans a QR code, expecting a review right then.

-The same updates torched three more common tactics.
+The same policy covers three more common tactics.

 - Incentives: a discount, free service, loyalty points, or anything of value for a review is prohibited, including offering something to revise or remove a negative one.